Imran4424/iOS-InterviewQuestions/Swift.md

 ### How does Swift handle errors?
 What’s the difference between `try?`, `try!`, and `try`?

 Swift handles errors using a system of throwing, catching, propagating, and manipulating recoverable errors at runtime.

+Errors are represented by types that conform to the `Error` protocol, often using an `enum` for specific error conditions.

+Functions that can produce an error are marked with the `throws` keyword in their declaration.

+The `try`, `try?`, and `try!` keywords are used when calling a function that is marked as `throws` to specify how potential errors should be handled: